Liberdewski/wall_e/README.md

 ### Part 2: Running the Bot

 Pre-requisites: `git`, `python3`, and `pip3`.
+Note: You will need to use Python 3.6.6 as Python 3.7 isn't currently supported by Discord.py.

 From a command line
 1. Run `git clone https://github.com/CSSS/wall_e.git`